-Data integrity means the data has been collected and stored accurately, as well as being contextually accurate to the model at hand.
-To maintain integrity, data must be collected and stored in an ethical, law-abiding way and must have a complete structure where all defining characteristics are correct and can be validated.
+Data integrity means data is complete, updated and contextually accurate to the model at hand.
+To maintain integrity, data must be collected and stored in an ethical, compliant way and must have a well-defined structure where all characteristics are correct, verifiable and consistent.

-Data integrity is applied in order to understand the health and maintenance of any piece of digital information utilized throughout its lifecycle.
+Data integrity focuses on the health and maintenance of digital information throughout its lifecycle.
 Data integrity can be viewed as either a state, meaning that the data set is valid, or as a process, which describes the measures taken to ensure data set accuracy.
 Additionally, data integrity can be applied to database management as well through one of four categories: entity integrity, referential integrity, domain integrity and user-defined integrity.

 Why Is Data Integrity Important?